Mitsui & Co.’s Stakeholders

 To promote sustainability in our corporate management, we believe it is crucial to conduct dialogue with various stakeholders and respect their opinions regarding our business activities.
 To this end, we have continued to hold interactive stakeholder dialogue with external experts such as university professors and representatives of various NPOs and NGOs, as well as with the next generation of young leaders, including those representing Gen Z.

 In February 2022, we facilitated a stakeholder dialogue event that was centered on the globally significant theme of biodiversity.
-It was attended by Mr. Yasushi Hibi, Managing Director of the Japanese arm of the international NGO Conservation International, Professor Mori of Yokohama National University, as well as Ichika Inaba, Arisa Kikkawa and Yutaro Aota of the Japan Youth Biodiversity Network.
+It was attended by Mr. Yasushi Hibi, Managing Director of the Japanese arm of NGO Conservation International, Professor Mori of Yokohama National University, as well as Ms. Ichika Inaba, Ms. Arisa Kikkawa and Mr. Yutaro Aota of the Japan Youth Biodiversity Network.

 The focus of the stakeholder dialogue was on goal setting and initiatives necessary from both long- and short-term perspectives, as well as the biodiversity conservation activities that Mitsui & Co. can conduct on its own forestland.